manu-07-ela/LAPR2_ISEP/docs/SprintB/US10/US10_SpecifyNewParameterAndCategorizeIt.md

 ### 1.1.
 User Story Description

-*As an administrator, I want to specify a new parameter and categorize it.S*
+*As an administrator, I want to specify a new parameter and categorize it.*

 ### 1.2.
 Customer Specifications and Clarifications